Introduction: Adjusted Predictions and Marginal Effects for Random Effects Models

 You can also add the observed data points for each group using

-add.data = TRUE
+show_data = TRUE

 .

-plot(me, add.data = TRUE, ci = FALSE)
+plot(me, show_data = TRUE, show_ci = FALSE)

-Prediction and usual confidence intervals
+Prediction and confidence intervals

 intervals, e.g. for pairwise